Learning by Contributing to Patient Care - Envisioning a New Role for Students

 Aviad Haramati, Elizabeth Gaufberg and Tim Dornan are our keynotespeakers and further prominent experts you will see going to the programme.

-If you are working in medical education with focus on students´participation we invite you to become part of the programme!
-Submit an abstract as soon as the tool is opened.
+If you are working in medical education with focus on students´participation we invite you to become part in our Parallel Sessions.

 Students in Corona Pandemic